 Event Profile: The Festival, an event created by Lakewood Center for the Arts, is a major regional arts event located in Lake Oswego, Oregon.
 It presents the creative endeavors of recognized and emerging artists and enjoys an outstanding reputation for bringing special exhibits of quality and diversity to a weekend that is accessible to everyone.
 Attracting some 25,000 visitors during the three days of the event, the Festival includes several art exhibits, food booths, music, and fine art crafts.

 The Festival is held in the Lakewood Center for the Arts in Lake Oswego and George Rogers Park.
 It features multiple art exhibits, music, dance and demonstrations.
 The special exhibit is housed at Lakewood Center.
 Other art exhibits (Open Show, Lake Oswego Chronicle, Artist's Vision and High School Art Exhibit) are also located at Lakewood Center.
 Art in the Park, with more than 110 artists, is located at George Rogers Park across the street from Lakewood Center.

-There will be hands-on arts activities, demonstrations, educational displays and the popular Martini Mingle on Friday and Saturday afternoons provides an opportunity to meet and talk with participating artists.
+There will be hands-on arts activities, demonstrations, educational displays and the popular Happy Hour on the deck at Lakewood on Friday and Saturday afternoons provides an opportunity to meet and talk with friends.

 This exhibit is sponsored by:

 Click here to see more about this exhibit